Articles on: Image creation

 To create an image, you can, of course, use the "text to image" method, which means writing a prompt that describes what you have in mind (see the article

-Create an Image with a Text Prompt), but you can also use a reference image to create variations.
+Create an Image with a Text Prompt), but you can also use a reference image to create variations or edit the image

 This method is very effective for having more control over what you produce, stylizing an image in another style, or creating variations of a generated image.